11 Jun, 2023

 CGMiner

 Con Kolivas developed the CG Miner in 2011, making it one of the oldest Bitcoin mining software.
 Users also deploy it to mine other cryptos like Litecoin and Dogecoin.
-It runs on a command line, best suited for experienced miners.
+It runs on a command line and is best suited for experienced miners.

 CGMiner also allows users to control their hardware remotely.
 For instance, you can adjust the fan speed and check the mining operation.
-The software is cross-platform compatible, running on OS like Windows, Mac, and Linux.
+The software is cross-platform compatible and runs on OS like Windows, Mac, and Linux.
 Miners can run it on application-specific integrated circuits (ASIC), GPUs, CPUs, and FPGAs.

 • Pros: CGMiner is free, open-source, and available on GitHub.
 This means you can verify its code source.
 Also, its cross-compatibility makes it ready for use on different hardware and OS.